“I want to build an e-commerce store … but should I use Shopify or WordPress?”

 - No direct support, but a very helpful support community.

-Shopify stands out as the tailor-made e-commerce solution for everyone.
-Where by everyone, I mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.
+Shopify stands out as a tailor-made e-commerce solution for everyone.
+Whereby everyone, I mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.

 The main benefit of working with Shopify is that you can get started in minutes and begin serving your first customers almost immediately.

 Secondly, Shopify is also a really affordable solution.
-To get started, you need only $9 a month.
-And for that price, you get access to more than enough site designs and customization options.
+To get started, you only need $9 a month.
+For that price, you get access to more than enough site designs and customization options.